mmistakes/made-mistakes-jekyll/src/_posts/articles/2012-04-04-romance-egg-engagement.md

 ---
-title: "Easter Egg Marriage Proposal"
+title: "Easter egg marriage proposal"
 excerpt: "Two years ago on this day, I proposed to my wife Wendy by leading her on an Easter egg scavenger hunt."
 image:
   cover: false